EventKit/eventkit-cloud/docs/index.md

 ## Quick Start

-> A note for Windows WSL users, having the project be located on the WSL side will improve build and load times
+> A note for Windows WSL users, having the project be located on the WSL side will improve build and load times (i.e. NOT in the /mnt/c/users... pathing)

 A Makefile is included to make it easier to get started with a fresh installation.
 In order to get started right away, simply run `make fresh` in the root project directory.
 This will setup group permissions (for Linux and WSL hosts only), build your dependencies, setup the initial data, and bring your docker containers online.
 There are additional Make commands inside the Makefile, and they're documented there as well.